OSUPCVLab/PCVLabDrone2021/Satellite Map Generation/README.md

 - `row` Row count in the way to the south
 - `col` Column count in the way to the east

  For generating our used satellite image map, which is 2.3km^2, we set up row and col to be 30 and 17 respectively.
+If you need to generate your target satellite image area, please set up a new `Lat, Long` and refer to this ratio.